 8.1.
 Hand baggage

-Each Passenger may bring in the cabin only one Unchecked Baggage with a weight not exceeding 5 kg for charter flights and 7 kg for scheduled flights, and overall dimensions not exceeding 115 cm (55x40x20) without any supplementary charges.
+Each Passenger may bring in the cabin only one Unchecked Baggage with a weight not exceeding 8 kg and overall dimensions not exceeding 115 cm (55x40x20) without any supplementary charges.
 Each Passenger may also carry into the cabin, without any supplementary charges, only one out of the following items: briefcase, laptop bag or hand bag or umbrella.

 8.2 Checked baggage

 Due to international regulations, Checked Baggage should not weigh more than 32 kg. (unless the weight is split into two separate pieces of baggage, paying the corresponding fare).
 Heavier pieces of Baggage shall not be accepted, except for wheelchairs or bulky items previously authorized by the Carrier such as: musical instruments, camera equipment and toolboxes.
 Such authorized bulky items or heavy Baggage shall be included in the SSR as bulk.
 The payment of a special fare may be required for the transport of these items.

 In compliance with the applicable fare rules each Passenger (excluding Infants aged from 0 to not yet 2 who do not have any authorized Baggage) may check in one Baggage up to a maximum weight of 20 kg, with overall dimensions complying with the check-in standards.